Bias Incident Response and Support Team (BIRST)

 - Police/Medic/Fire 9-911

-To report a bias incident, click on the link below to complete the Bellevue College Behavioral Referral Form:
+Click on the link below to complete the Bellevue College Behavioral Referral Form:

 - Q: What happens when a bias incident or hate crime happens at BC?